 - Arterial and/or venous obstruction

 When I was a resident, my instructors told me never to let the endotracheal tube cross from one side of the mouth to the other inside the mouth.
 The main reason was to avoid accidental extubation, since a tube taped at 21 cm at the teeth on the right side of the mouth will be too shallow if it also had to cross to the left side of the tongue on its way to the trachea.
-But as an aside, they also said that a tube crossing the tongue could easily cinch down and cut off the block supply.
+But as an aside, they also said that a tube crossing the tongue could easily cinch down and cut off the blood supply.

 Fortunately tongues and mucous membranes have a high capacity for healing.
 However, it’s important to try to avoid such an injury because the potential for life long and severe disability is real, including: